scott-good/sofy-docs/docs/topics/Using Solutions/managing_solution_users.md

 5. Move to the **Credentials** tab and set a temporary password.

     At this point, the new user will be able to log into the solution, set a new password, and access catalog services.
-They will not be able to access Solution Console.
+They will not be able to access the Solution Console.

     **Note**: The user will have to set a new password in order to activate their account.

-If you wish to allow the new user to access Solution Console, do the following:
+If you wish to allow the new user to access the Solution Console, do the following:
 1. Go to the **Role Mappings** tab in Keycloak
 2. Select the **solution-admin** role and add it for that user; the change should take effect immediately